Addisu87/Rails-React/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, please contact me.
+Here is my address and portfolio link https://portfolio-addisu-addisu87.vercel.app/.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>